-Rebecca was also chosen for the TAKE FIVE talent development programme run by Serious in 2017, and was this year made an Honorary Associate of the Royal Welsh College of Music and Drama.
-Other recent musical highlights have included performances at internationally renowned jazz festivals such as Cheltenham Jazz Festival, Manchester Festival, London Jazz Festival, Cambridge Jazz Festival, Glastonbury Festival, Scarborough Jazz Festival, as well as many other jazz clubs nationwide such as Pizza Express Soho, Ronnie Scott’s, The Vortex, The 606 Club, and the Southbank Centre.
+Rebecca was also chosen for the TAKE FIVE talent development programme run by Serious in 2017, and was last year made an Honorary Associate of the Royal Welsh College of Music and Drama.
+Other recent musical highlights have included live performance at Marsden Jazz Festival BBC Radio 3, as well as other internationally renowned jazz festivals such as Cheltenham Jazz Festival, Manchester Jazz Festival, London Jazz Festival, Cambridge Jazz Festival, Glastonbury Festival, Scarborough Jazz Festival.
+Rebecca regularly performs at renowned UK jazz clubs such as Pizza Express Dean St, Ronnie Scott’s, The Vortex, The 606 Club, and the Southbank Centre.

 Rebecca is also active as a jazz educator on a national level, currently working for The National Youth Jazz Collective, Birmingham Jazzlines, Birmingham Conservatoire, and she also holds a jazz piano teaching position at Bristol Cathedral Choir School.
 Rebecca is also a mentor for Cheltenham Festival’s latest pioneering educational outreach scheme, MUSICATE.